davidweber411/vaadin-DwGridLayout/README.md

 # Features

-- You can create a grid layout, which displays the added components
+- Create a grid layout, which displays the added components.
-- You can configure the amount of rows and columns
+- Configure the amount of rows and columns.
-- You can add components to the grid on specified cells
+- Add components to the grid on specified cells.
-- You can get components of the grid of specified cells
+- Get components of the grid of specified cells.
-- You can create tooltips for each grid cell separately
+- Create tooltips for each grid cell separately.
-- You can display a border if needed
+- Display a border if needed.
+- Add striped rows or columns to the grid, starting with the first or the second row/column.

-- The grid automatically uses the needed size of its components
+- The grid automatically uses the needed size of its components.
-- The grid will show a scrollbar if its width is greater than 100%
+- The grid will show a scrollbar if its width is greater than 100%.
-- The grid will not show empty rows and columns
+- The grid will not show empty rows and columns.

 # How to use